 Priory Hospital Woodbourne launches new therapy programme

-Day to day issues which can be addressed include sleeping, back to work assistance, anxiety, depression, assertiveness, self-esteem, self-doubt and anger management.
-A further range of diverse therapies are also available including sound therapy, drama therapy and art therapy and even yoga and tai chi.
+Day-to-day issues which can be addressed include sleeping, back to work assistance, anxiety, depression, assertiveness, self-esteem, self-doubt and anger management.
+A further range of diverse therapies is also available including sound therapy, drama therapy, art therapy and even yoga and tai chi.

 "The therapeutic concept is based on a holistic view of the person.
-It addresses the cognitive, behaviours, attachment patterns and developmental aspects of the individual to empower them to deal with their present situation."
+It addresses the cognitive, behavioural, attachment patterns and developmental aspects of the individual, to empower them to deal with their present situation.

 "This new group therapy programme is designed to provide quality, flexible and relevant options for a wide range of people reflecting the problems and issues faced every day.
 It is important that we make our programme as accessible as possible to allow as many people as possible to access the services."

 The hospital has established an excellent reputation for providing the highest standards of care.
-For people suffering from mild to moderate mental health issues, such as stress and anxiety, the hospital provides a range of outpatient based therapy services such as individual and group based CBT.
+For people suffering from mild to moderate mental health issues, such as stress and anxiety, the hospital provides a range of outpatient based therapy services such as individual and group based cognitive behavioural therapy (CBT).

-For those people requiring inpatient care for more severe psychiatric illness such as depression, psychotic illness or eating disorders, there are residential facilities.
-The hospital has a highly experienced team of mental health professionals and support staff, which include consultant psychiatrists, psychologists, nurses and therapists."
+For those people requiring inpatient care for more severe psychiatric illnesses such as depression, psychotic illness or eating disorders, there are residential facilities.
+The hospital has a highly experienced team of mental health professionals and support staff, which include consultant psychiatrists, psychologists, nurses and therapists.